lgtm-migrator/improvement-api/README.md

 ## Project information

-Thesis project where I'm creating a Kanban board app similar to Trello.
+Thesis project where I'm creating a Kanban board app similar to Trello